-Under the current definition of 'unusual income and expenses', assessing whether an item is 'unusual' requires significant judgement and will be difficult to implement for entities.
-Due to the uncertainty of future events, it will be particularly difficult for entities to assess whether - looking forward - similar income and expenses will recur.
-However, it is easy to determine with hindsight whether an item of income or expense recurred in subsequent periods.
-Therefore, classifying an item as 'unusual' may be called into question by users of financial statements and entities may be required to explain why an 'unusual' item of income and has recurred in subsequent periods.
+The assessment under the proposed definition of 'unusual income and expenses' of whether or not an item is 'unusual' will require significant judgement and will be difficult to implement.
+With the use of hindsight, it is obviously easy to determine whether an item of income or expense has recurred in subsequent periods.
+However, due to the uncertainty of future events, it will be particularly difficult to ex ante assess whether unusual items that have occurred in the current period could reasonably be expected to recur in the near future.
+This assessment may have a significant impact as classifying an item as 'unusual' may be called into question by users of financial statements, if an entity classified an item as 'usual' and in the next periods may be required to explain why an 'unusual' item of income may have recurred.

-The complexity of the assessment whether similar income and expenses will not recur for several future annual reporting periods becomes particularly apparent in times of an economic crisis (such as the current Covid-19 crisis): Due to high uncertainty in times of an economic crisis, entities are facing difficulties in forecasting their future fiscal results and thus, might not be able to predict whether income or expenses similar in type and amount will not arise in several future annual reporting periods.
+The complexity of the assessment whether similar income and expenses will not recur for several future annual reporting periods becomes particularly apparent in times of an economic crisis (such as the current Covid-19 pandemic): Due to high uncertainty in times of an economic crisis, entities are facing difficulties in forecasting their future fiscal results and thus, might not be able to predict whether income or expenses of similar type and amount will not arise in several future annual reporting periods.
 Uncertainties relate to the following:

 - The beginning, end, and expected duration of a crisis are difficult to determine.
 For example, as of 31 December 2019, it was hardly possible for entities to forecast the effects of the Covid-19 pandemic.
 Currently, entities are confronted with the questions of how long the crisis will last and how it will impact their business.
-In this context, the extent to which the crisis affects several future reporting periods is also important for assessing whether income and expenses incurred due to the Covid-19 pandemic are 'unusual'. - The expectation of what is to be considered as usual 'under normal circumstances' has to be revised to a yet unknown 'new normal' course of business (post-crisis).
-Therefore, it will be difficult to separate the portion of 'unusual' income and expenses as the expectation of what would have been considered as 'usual' income and expenses is unknown (e.g. entities in some industries, e.g. online retailers, are currently generating 'unusual' revenue due to the Covid-19 pandemic). - In defining 'unusual income and expenses' the IASB seems to have in mind individual, events or transactions (e.g. a fire at an entity's factory)that are clearly identifiable and whose effects on the statement of profit or loss can be easily isolated and quantified.
-However, an individual event (such as the Covid-19 pandemic) may have an impact on many transactions and business activities, making it difficult to determine what was caused by that singular event and how the 'normal' course of business would have been without that event (e.g. whether an insolvency is caused by the crisis or whether an entity was threatened with insolvency before).
+In this context, the extent to which the crisis affects several future reporting periods is also important for assessing whether income and expenses incurred due to the Covid-19 pandemic would qualify as 'unusual'. - The expectation of what is to be considered as usual 'under normal circumstances' has to be revised to a yet unknown 'new normal' course of business (post-crisis).
+Therefore, it will be difficult to separate the portion of 'unusual' income and expenses as the expectation of what would have been considered as 'usual' income and expenses is unknown (e.g. entities in some industries, e.g. online retailers, are currently generating 'unusual' additional revenue due to the Covid-19 pandemic). - In defining 'unusual income and expenses' the IASB seems to have in mind individual events or transactions (e.g. a fire at an entity's factory) that are clearly identifiable and whose effects on the statement of profit or loss can easily be isolated and quantified.
+However, an individual event (such as the Covid-19 pandemic) may have an impact on many transactions and business activities, making it difficult to determine what had been the cause for that singular event and how the 'normal' course of business would have been without that event (e.g. whether an insolvency was caused by the crisis or whether an entity was threatened by insolvency before).